 The Bunion Surgery Centre London is part of the Harley Street Foot and Ankle Centre based at 9 Harley St, in the famous West End of London.
 This specialist foot surgery clinic has hallux valgus (or bunion) surgery at the centre of its range of surgical expertise.
-In the past bunion surgery has had a poor reputation regarding success rates, difficult recovery and post-operative pain.
-With advances in safe and accurate bunion-surgical corrective techniques, our patients' recoveries are faster than ever, with fewer complications and a strong medical-evidence base to support the bunion treatments we provide.
+In the past bunion procedures have had a poor reputation regarding success rates, difficult recovery and post-operative pain.
+With advances in safe and accurate bunion corrective techniques, our patients' recoveries are faster than ever, with fewer complications and a strong medical-evidence base to support the bunion treatments we provide.

-After 6000 bunion procedures we will ensure that you will be walking one week after surgery.
-Many of our patients return to work in as little as 2-weeks after their bunion procedure, without compromise to your bunion surgery outcome.
+After having performed over 6000 bunion procedures we will ensure that you will be walking one week after your procedure.
+Many of our patients return to work in as little as 2-weeks after their bunion procedure, without compromise to your outcome.
 This centre provides corrections for mild, moderate and severe bunion deformities, often with associated deformities such as hammertoes.
-We also provide multi-procedure interventions and will happily perform surgery to both bunions on both feet in one sitting.
-Our new hospital has state-of-the-art equipment and uses the best techniques in anaesthetics for your pain-relief after bunion surgery.
+We also provide multi-procedure interventions and will happily perform corrections to both bunions on both feet in one sitting.
+Our new hospital has state-of-the-art equipment and uses the best techniques in anaesthetics for your pain-relief post-operatively.
 This includes the “gold standard” technique of ultrasound-guided local anaesthetic nerve blocks so that you will not be in any pain when you wake up from your bunion procedure.

 Our outpatient centre at number 9 Harley St offers a full range of diagnostic tests and investigations – on-site – including x-rays, MRI scans, CT and ultrasound scans with our expert team of radiographers and radiology doctors.

 Bunion deformities are usually an inherited trait, are always progressive, and are unfortunately irreversible by conservative (non-surgical) treatments.
 They can lead to deformity of the whole forefoot, causing further pain, deformity and shoe-fitting problems.
-Surgery is now safe, very effective and carries few complications.
+Treatment is now safer, very effective and carries few complications.

-Our main Consultant has 20-years experience in performing primary corrective bunion surgery.
+Our main Consultant has 20-years' experience in performing bunion corrections.
 He also has a wealth of experience in revising failed bunion operations.
 Many patients may believe that nothing more can be done if a bunion operation has failed or the deformity has returned.
-This is not the case and patients can still have a good result even after previous failed surgery.
+This is not the case and patients can still have a good result even after previous failed operations.
 If we can't help you, we will refund your consultation costs.

 Research shows that if we can eradicate the bunion deformity (thus narrowing the forefoot), remove any pain and give you a greater range of footwear options, then you will be a happy bunny; so that is our aim for you.